-The ( ) NoC Performance Perspective is used to visualize the throughput or congestion of the NoC network by loading a simulation log file produced by the device simulation model (DSM).
+The (I) NoC Performance Perspective is used to visualize the throughput or congestion of the NoC network by loading a simulation log file produced by the device simulation model (DSM).

-By default, this perspective contains the NoC Performance View.
+By default, this perspective contains the NoC Performance View (see page 95) and the NoC Time Slice View (see page 100).